Editorial Standards

 Currently Not Collectible, CNC

 If your verified expenses leave little or no ability to pay, ask for CNC.
 Provide detailed proof of income and required living expenses.
 Appeals can place your account in hardship status when the numbers support it.
+CNC pauses active collection like levies and garnishments, however interest and applicable penalties continue to accrue on the unpaid balance.

 Offer in Compromise